airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/configuring-connections.md

 2. Click the **Settings** tab.

-3. Click the **Advanced seetings** dropdown to display all settings.
+3. Click the **Advanced settings** dropdown to display all settings.

 :::note